 \subsubsection{NIST 800-218}

-In 2022 NIST released ``Secure Software Development Framework (SSDF) Version 1.1: Recommendations for Mitigating the Risk of Software Vulnerabilities''~\cite{nist218}.

-NIST 800-218 pays attention to the preparation stage to ensure that people, technologies and processes are getting ready to integrate security in the lifecycle.
-If the project requires, the organization should create new roles and responsibilities, and train the personnel.
-Also, \textit{maintaining the security environment}, \textit{defining criteria for security checks}, and \textit{implementation of the supporting toolchains} are the parts of the organization's preparation.
+In 2022, NIST released ``Secure Software Development Framework (SSDF) Version 1.1: Recommendations for Mitigating the Risk of Software Vulnerabilities''~\cite{nist218}.
+The framework emphasizes the preparation stage to ensure that people, technologies and processes are ready to integrate security throughout the SDLC.
+If needed, organization should establish new roles and responsibilities, and provide personnel training.
+Also, \textit{maintaining the security environment}, \textit{defining criteria for security checks}, and \textit{implementation of the supporting toolchains} are included as part of the organization's preparation.

-It is important to mention that the \textit{define security requirements} process does not concern defining the security requirements for a specific project.
-Conversely, this process involves defining the policies of the organization, risk management strategy, business objectives, applicable regulations, etc. Moreover, it is important to maintain the security requirements of the policies throughout SDLC.
+It is important to note that the \textit{define security requirements} process in NIST 800-218 does not pertain to project-specific security requirements.
+Instead, it involves defining the organization's policies, risk management strategy, business objectives, applicable regulations, and more.
+Moreover, it is crucial to uphold the security requirements defined in these policies throughout the entire SDLC.

-Another remarkable practice in NIST 800-218 is the \textit{design software to meet security requirements}.
-This practice involves the identification and evaluation of security requirements, defining security risks, and designing decisions for mitigating the risks, so it encompasses both requirements and design stages.
+Another notable practice in NIST 800-218 is \textit{design software to meet security requirements}.
+This practice encompasses identifying and evaluating security requirements, defining security risks, and making design decisions to mitigate these risks, thus covering both the requirements and design stages.

-While investigating NIST 800-160 and NIST 800-218, we discovered that these methodologies are organization-oriented frameworks.
-That means that the methodologies are focused on the preparation of the organization to ensure that organization has the sufficient capability (people, processes, and technology) to develop the project.
-For ensuring this, NIST 800-218 uses the \textit{prepare the organization} category of the practices, while NIST 800-160 includes \textit{organizational project-enabling processes}.
+Upon examining NIST 800-160 and NIST 800-218, we observed that these methodologies are organization-oriented frameworks.
+They prioritize preparing the organization to ensure it possesses the necessary capabilities (people, processes, and technology) to undertake software development projects.
+To achieve this, NIST 800-218 employs the \textit{prepare the organization} category of practices, while NIST 800-160 includes \textit{organizational project-enabling processes}.